A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Statistical Results

-For all the 17 events, we perform the same data reduction procedure as introduced in Section \ref{sec:observation}.
-The maps of the radial magnetic field, $B_r$, for the 17 events are shown in Figure \ref{fig:map1} and \ref{fig:map2}.
-We mark the flare-associated ROI by color boxes in each events.
-According to the spatial distribution of the ROI, we can categorize the magnetic imprints of flare eruptions into three types: \begin{enumerate} \item Type \RN{1}: $B_h$ increases near the PIL only.
-In these events, we can identify an area with a strong enhancement of the horizontal field covering the PIL and the main flare region revealed by the 1600\ \AA \ AIA images, which is in agreement with previous results.
-Most of the events belong to this type. \item Type \RN{2}: $B_h$ increases both near the PIL and the umbra.
-In a small number of events, we can also see an enhanced horizontal field near the umbra, where the vertical magnetic field is greater than 1000 G. The events occurring in AR 11520 and 12242 belong to this type. \item Type \RN{3}: $B_h$ almost remains unchanged.
-In these events, we cannot see an obvious enhancement of the horizontal field.
-Note that all the yellow regions (with a change greater than 100 G) are identified as non-flare-related and mostly from noise or measurement errors, besides the region near the PIL.
-Two X-class events in AR 12192 belong to this type. \end{enumerate} Therefore, we reach the following statistical results: (1) 15 out of 17 events embed clear magnetic imprints; 2 samples in AR 12192 are exceptional (Type \RN{3}) on the photospheric magnetograms; (2) among the 15 flares with magnetic imprints, 13 events embed imprints only near the PIL as reported before, while 2 embed imprints both near the PIL and the sunspot umbra; (3) the ROI (with a change of horizontal field greater than 100 G) is spatially related to the flare kernels revealed by the AIA data, covering the flaring PIL; and (4) the magnetic field strength and the inclination angle of field line both show irreversible step-wise variations.
+\begin{enumerate} \item Type \RN{1}: {$B_h$ increases at the PIL only, where there is a contiguous area of increasing $B_h$ that encompasses a PIL.
+In these events, we can identify a continuous area} with a strong enhancement of the horizontal field covering the PIL and the main flare region revealed by the 1600\ \AA \ AIA images, which is in agreement with previous results.
+Most of the events belong to this type. \item Type \RN{2}: {$B_h$ increases both at the PIL and the penumbra, where there is a contiguous area of increasing $B_h$ that encompasses a PIL, as well as a contiguous area of increasing $B_h$ inside a penumbra.
+In a small number of events, besides the area at PIL, we can also identify a continuous area} with enhanced horizontal field at the penumbra, where the vertical magnetic field is greater than 1000 G. The events occurring in { AR 11520, AR 12158 and AR 12242 belong to this type.} \item {Type \RN{3}: $B_h$ increases in a separate and irregular way, spatially with little relation with the PIL. {Meanwhile, as shown in Figure \ref{fig:map3}, such changes also occur after the flare; so there is no temporal association with the flare.} Although we cannot exclude the relationship between the increases of $B_h$ and solar flares, the colored regions (with an increase of $B_h$ greater than 100 G) are identified as non-flare-related and mostly from noise or measurement errors.
+One X-class event in AR 11944 and three events in 12192 belong to this type.} \end{enumerate}

+Therefore, we reach the following statistical results: {(1) 16 out of 20 events embed clear magnetic imprints; 1 sample in AR 11944 and 3 samples in AR 12192 are exceptional (Type \RN{3}); (2) among the 16 flares with magnetic imprints, 13 events embed imprints only at the PIL as reported before, while 3 embed imprints both at the PIL and the sunspot penumbra;} {(3) the ROI in red boxes (Type \RN{1} and R1 in Type \RN{2}) spatially covered the flaring PIL, as revealed by the AIA data; the ROI in blue boxes (R2 in Type \RN{2}) are located on the flare ribbons.}